hugocore/e-commerce-shop/README.md

-In this example, the supplier *B* is chosen, because although B and D could provide the same products and cover all the necessary shipments (shipments by supplier = 2), compared with D is one day quicker to deliver the same products.
+In this example, the supplier *B* is chosen, because although B and D could provide the same products and cover all the necessary shipments (shipments by supplier = 2), compared with D, is one day quicker to deliver the products.

 # Solution